AnthonyAlaimo/Couple-Finder/backend/README.md

     - content-type: "multipart/form-data"
     - body: object
         - name: (string) the name of the user
-        - birthdate: (string) the string representation of the birthday of the user
+        - birth_date: (string) the string representation of the birthday of the user
         - gender: (string) the gender of the user
         - bio: (string) the bio of the user
         - profile_picture: (file) the image uploaded